ezrael-git/Axel/README.md

 # Support

 Have a question?
-Stop by at Axel-lang's Discord server (warning: it's pretty dead)
+Ask our community!

 - [Discord](https://discord.gg/xPhcZwGpSC)